nornir-automation/nornir/docs/tutorials/intro/brigade.rst

 If you want to use the "raw" API you need two things:

-1. A configuration object.
+1. A :obj:`brigade.core.configuration.Config` object.
-2. An inventory object.
+2. An :doc:`inventory </ref/inventory/index>` object.

 Once you have them, you can create the brigade object yourself.
 For example::